-The Harris Tweed story begins with pure virgin wools which are blended together to gain the advantages of their unique qualities and characteristics.
-Although most of the wool is grown principally on the Scottish mainland, in the early summer the island communities join together to round up and shear the local sheep which are dotted throughout the landscape.
+The Harris Tweed story begins with pure virgin wools, which are blended together to gain the advantages of their unique qualities and characteristics.
+Although most of the wool is grown principally on the Scottish mainland, in the early summer, the island communities join together to round up and shear the local sheep, which are dotted throughout the landscape.

 The coloured and white wools are weighed in predetermined proportions and then thoroughly blended to exact recipes to obtain the perfect hue.
-It is then carded between mechanical, toothed rollers which tease and mix the fibers thoroughly before it is separated into a fragile, embryonic yarn.
+It is then carded between mechanical, toothed rollers which tease and mix the fibres thoroughly before it is separated into a fragile, embryonic yarn.

 This soft yarn then has a twist imparted to it as it is spun to give it maximum strength for weaving.
 The spun yarn is wound onto bobbins to provide the ingredients of weft (left to right threads) and warp (vertical threads).

 The tweed returns to the mill in its 'greasy state' and here it passes through the nimble hands of experienced and sharp-eyed darners who correct even the smallest of flaws.
-Once ready the cloth is finished.
-Dirt, oil and other impurities are removed by washing and beating in soda and soapy water before it is dried, steamed, pressed and cropped to a perfect, flawless condition.
+Once ready, the cloth is finished.
+Dirt, oil and other impurities are removed by washing and beating in soda and soapy water, before it is dried, steamed, pressed and cropped to a perfect, flawless condition.

 The final process is the examination by the independent Harris Tweed Authority, before application of the famous "Orb Trademark" which is ironed on to the reverse of the fabric as the ultimate seal of approval.
 Only then can it be called Harris Tweed.